radhigulati/prework_instructions/instructions.md

     $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+You might be prompted for your password after you press enter.
+Your password is the master password for your computer (your mac password).
+As you are typing your password, you won't actually see what you are typing.
+Once you are sure you have typed it out correctly, press Enter.

 > Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system and Linux.

 Once you've installed homebrew, you can install git with